Call for Panel Sessions

 - Applications of cloud computing in electric power systems

-- Application of “Big Data” and advanced analytics to grid operations
+- Applications of “Big Data” and advanced analytics

-Track 3: Market and policy considerations associated with grid transformation
+Track 3: Market and policy considerations in facilitating innovation and enabling a flexible and resilient grid

 - Operational and regulatory coordination challenges and possibilities at the transmission and distribution seams